crs4/rocrate-validator/tests/data/profiles/check_overriding/readme.md

-# Profiles to test requirement checks overriding
+# Profiles for testing the overriding of requirement check

 The profile hierarchy is as follows: